mdshamsh9973/mdshamsh9973/README.md

-- 👋 Hi, I’m @mdshamsh9973
+- 👋 Hi, I’m md shamsh Qumar anwer
-- 👀 I’m interested in ...
+- 👀 I’m interested in ai.
+Programing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning c+
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on meta
-- 📫 How to reach me ...
+- 📫 How to reach me ?

 <!---
 mdshamsh9973/mdshamsh9973 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.